Luchador/GUD/tools/geditor/IMAGE_IMPORT.md

 Click **Import** to append the next hexadecimal image ID and reveal it in the image browser.
 It can immediately be dragged onto faces.
-The title gains an asterisk until **Save Project** saves it; exiting without saving discards pending imports.
+The title gains an asterisk until **Save Project** saves it; exiting without saving discards pending image changes.
 Creating a ROM also saves pending changes first.

-Saved imports consist of `images/XXXX.bmp` and `images/native/XXXX.gtex`.
+Imported and replaced images consist of `images/XXXX.bmp` and `images/native/XXXX.gtex`.
 Keep both files.
 The native file retains the selected format, mipmaps, surface settings, and base-ROM identity.
 Edits to an imported image's BMP are re-encoded with those saved settings during ROM creation.
-Original extracted BMPs retain their existing behavior; this feature does not replace original ROM images.
-Unused images are never deleted.
+Use **Replace image** for original ROM images; externally editing an original extracted BMP alone does not change the ROM.
+Images are never automatically deleted when they become unused.

+## Delete and replace

+Right-click an image in the browser and choose **Delete image** or **Replace image**.
+These actions also work for images imported during the current session.
+The permanent **No Texture** item has no context actions.

+- **Delete image** asks for confirmation and warns that hard-coded texture IDs, including light textures, can affect game rendering.
+Cancel leaves it intact.
+  Confirming removes the thumbnail immediately.
+Save Project removes its BMP and retains a deletion record in `images/native/XXXX.gtex`.
+ROM creation uses a 1x1 transparent RGBA16 texture with no mipmaps or surface effects at that ID.
+Geometry referencing it is retained and may look blank or otherwise incorrect depending on its material.
+No other IDs are shifted or reused;
+  deleted slots still count toward the 4096-ID limit.
+Keep the native deletion records with the project so deletions propagate to future ROM builds.
+- **Replace image** opens a BMP picker followed by the same settings dialog as importing, with a **Replace** button.
+It retains the selected hexadecimal ID and overwrites the pixels, palette, format, mipmaps, sound, bullet-hole type, and native detail flags with the new choices.
+All settings start at the import dialog defaults; no hidden settings from the old image are carried forward.
+  TMEM limits apply to replacements too.
+Cancel leaves the image unchanged.

+Both actions mark the project as unsaved and refresh the browser, face thumbnail, main viewport, and any open model viewer.
+Cameras and geometry selections are preserved.
+Replacing with different dimensions does not rescale authored model UV coordinates; the preview uses the same texel coordinates as the ROM.
+Use the UV/model editing tools if you want different mapping.

+Save failures preserve the previous saved BMP/settings and leave the edit pending for retry.
+As with imports, exiting without saving discards pending image edits.
+The new `GTI2` native-image metadata supports deletion records; existing `GTI1` imports remain readable.
+Use the updated GEditor for projects saved with `GTI2`.

 ## ROM support

 The `TXTB` manifest entry describes the reserved image table, and `TXCF` describes its writable ROM address and active image count.
-ROM creation copies the original GUTX records unchanged, appends the imported records, updates the surface table/configuration and IMGS range, and recalculates the ROM checksum.
+ROM creation copies unmodified GUTX records and their flags unchanged, applies replacements and blank deletion records at their original IDs, appends imported records, updates the surface table/configuration and IMGS range, and recalculates the ROM checksum.
 The project's `base.z64` stays unchanged.

 Image IDs remain 12-bit: the capacity is **4096 images total**, plus a separate